Helpful Services:

 • The preference for the primary caregiver of the child, if the caregiver is deemed fit by the court;

-• The willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the other parent and the child, unless a continuing relationship with the other parent will endanger the health or safety of either parent or the child.
+• Each parent must be willing and able to facilitate and encourage a close and continuing relationship between the other parent and the child unless a continuing relationship with the other parent will endanger the health or safety of either parent or the child.

 Note: In determining custody of a minor child, the court shall also consider the conduct, marital status, income, social environment, or lifestyle of either party only if it is shown that any of these factors are causing or may cause emotional or physical damage to the child.